Just like our regular closet, our emotional closet gets filled up with all sorts of things.

 Researchers believe that part of the reason why you can read a text like above is that your brain uses context to make predictions about what’s going to happen next.

-Research has revealed that when we hear a sound that leads us to expect another sound, the brain reacts as if we’re already hearing that second sound.
+Research has revealed that when you hear a sound that leads us to expect another sound, the brain reacts as if you’re already hearing that second sound.

 Or in Joey’s case, what French should sound like (but actually doesn’t).